Face/Off: Home media

 Face/Off was released on Region 1 DVD on October 7, 1998.
 A 10th Anniversary Collector's Edition DVD was released on September 11, 2007, and it was also released on the now-defunct HD DVD format on October 30, 2007, in the United States.

 The film was released on Blu-ray in the United Kingdom on October 1, 2007, by Buena Vista Home Entertainment, and was released in the United States on May 20, 2008, by Paramount Home Entertainment.

 The film was released on Ultra HD Blu-ray by Kino Lorber in December 2023, featuring a new 4K scan of the film.

 Reception

 Box office

-Face/Off was released in North America on June 27, 1997, and earned $23,387,530 on its opening weekend, ranking number one in the domestic box office ahead of Hercules.
-It went on to become the 11th highest domestic and 14th worldwide grossing film of 1997, earning a domestic total of $112,276,146 and $133,400,000 overseas for a total of worldwide gross of $245,676,146.
+Face/Off was released in North America on June 27, 1997, and earned $23.4 million on its opening weekend, ranking number one in the domestic box office ahead of Hercules.
+It went on to become the 11th highest-grossing domestic and 14th highest-grossing worldwide film of 1997, earning a domestic total of $112 million, and $133 million in other territories for a total worldwide gross of $246 million.